SW Patterns

 “Culture eats strategy for breakfast.” – Peter Drucker

-Once you have reached a comfortable level of stability that makes work-days predictable, you can start applying SW patterns from part 3 (still under development).
+Once you have reached a comfortable level of stability that makes work-days predictable, you can start applying patterns from part 3.

 Essay on fault-tolerant Systems (part 1)